NuclleaR/react-native-material-calendarview/README.md

   Provide the height.
 Default will be calculated based on width and ```topbarVisible```.

   - *Integer* **tileWidth**
   Provide the width of one day tile.
-Set width id DP.
+Set width in DP.

   - *Integer* **tileHeight**
   Provide the height of one day tile.
-Set height id DP.
+Set height in DP.

   - *Integer* **tileSize**
   Provide the size (width and height) of one day tile.
 Set size id DP.